holoviz/panel/doc/tutorials/beginner/develop_notebook.md

 pn.panel("Hello Again")
 ```

-Run the cells if you have not already done it.
+Run the cells and save it as `app.ipynb` if you have not already done it.

 It should look like